turingschool-examples/mod1-typography-foundations/readme.md

 ![type terms 5](images/type05.png)

-For a look at this topic from a designer's point of view, read [this post](http://www.aiga.org/theyre-not-fonts/) from AIGA.

 ### Serif vs Sans Serif

 There are two primary classifications of typefaces: serif and sans serif.
 A serif is, basically, a small line added at the end of a stroke in a letter.
 Sans serif is simply a letterform without a serif.

 ![type terms 3](images/type03.png)

-Serif fonts are seen in historic documents and type examples, and were used in everything from text chiseled into stone by the Romans to the manuscripts produced by the first printing presses.
 It is commonly thought that serifs increase legibility in dense, printed blocks of text because the serifs lead the eye from letter to letter within words.

-Sans serif fonts are a more modern approach to type design, and they were used with great success in the famous Swiss Style of the 20th Century.
-Despite the name, this style gained traction not only in Switzerland but in Russia, Germany, and the Netherlands in the 1920's before becoming a true international movement in the 1960's.
-In an effort to find beauty in purpose and simplicity, sans serif typefaces were created to follow the idea that "form follows function".
-These principles are highly relevant to the web, and this [Smashing Magazine article](https://www.smashingmagazine.com/2009/07/lessons-from-swiss-style-graphic-design/) is a fantastic dive into the history and modern applications of sans serif typefaces and the deep reaching influences of Swiss, or more correctly, International Style.
+Sans serif fonts are generally considered easier to read in large blocks of text on screens.

 ### Font Size and Line Height

-When assessing what the best font size is, it is typically best to start with your body text.
+When assessing what the most appropriate font size is for your content, it is typically best to start with your body text.
 We do this because body text generally is set in dense blocks of copy which means it has the potential to be the most difficult content on the page to read.

 First make sure that the point size is large enough.
 On screens, somewhere in the range of 14-24px is easiest to read.